robbrad/UKBinCollectionData/wiki/Councils.md

 - `-p` - postcode
 - `-n` - house number
 - `-w` - remote Selenium web driver URL (required for Home Assistant)

+Note: Provide your house number in the `house_number` parameter and postcode in the `postcode` parameter.

 ---